 If you’re a breastfeeding mother, you might have heard other mothers talking about their babies having a lip or tongue tie.
-Tongue and upper lip tie in babies and toddlers is being discussed everywhere from breastfeeding support groups to online parent forums.
+Tongue and lip ties in babies and toddlers are being discussed everywhere – from breastfeeding support groups to online parent forums, and even by social media influencers.

-In the early days and weeks of breastfeeding, many mothers experience trouble breastfeeding.
+In the early days and weeks of breastfeeding, many mothers experience feeding challenges.
 Before self diagnosing tongue and lip ties, it’s important to seek help from a lactation consultant.
-A lactation consultant can help if you are having trouble latching your baby to your breast, or show you ways to encourage your baby to get a deeper latch.
+A lactation consultant can help if you are experiencing breastfeeding pain, or show you ways to encourage your baby to get a deeper latch.

-If you are concerned about lip ties or tongue ties in toddlers or older children, you can ask for advice from your child’s pediatrician.
+If you are concerned about lip ties or tongue ties in toddlers or older children, you should ask for advice from your child’s paediatrician.

-Let’s explore ‘upper lip tie’ a little further, and answer many of the questions you are all asking.
+Let’s explore lip ties a little further, and answer many of the questions you are all asking.

-Under the top lip, there is a piece of tissue that connects the top lip to the gum.
+Under the top lip, there’s a piece of tissue that connects the top lip to the gum.

 It’s called the maxillary labial frenum.

-You can read more about tongue tie in BellyBelly’s article Tongue Tie – 9 Facts You Need To Know.
+You can read more about tongue tie in BellyBelly’s article What Is Tongue Tie – 8 Facts To Be Aware Of.

-Does an upper lip tie need to be fixed?
+Does an upper lip tie need to be corrected?

 A labial frenulum under the top lip is normal in babies.
-It isn’t considered a tie if there are no functional problems or breastfeeding concerns.
+As babies grow, so does the mouth and the functional tissues inside it.
+The mere presence of a labial frenulum under your baby’s upper lip does not suggest a correction is needed, if there are no functional problems or breastfeeding concerns.

-There’s no evidence to suggest releasing a lip tie will magically fix problems with breastfeeding or bottle-feeding, nipple pain, or poor weight gain in babies.
+Even if you are experiencing problems breastfeeding, there’s no evidence to suggest releasing a lip tie will magically fix feeding difficulties, nipple pain or poor weight gain in babies.

 Are tongue ties and lip ties a fad?

-It might seem as though tongue ties and lip ties are being increasingly blamed for almost every sort of breastfeeding or parenting worry.
+It might seem as though tongue ties and lip ties are being increasingly blamed for almost every sort of breastfeeding or parenting worry and are becoming something of a fad.

-If you’re told lip tie surgery will fix your baby and any breastfeeding problems, it’s very important you first seek the guidance and advice of an IBCLC (International Board Certified Lactation Consultant).
+If you’re told lip tie surgery will fix your baby and any breastfeeding problems you have, it’s very important you first seek the guidance and advice of an IBCLC (International Board Certified Lactation Consultant).

 Lactation consultants are breastfeeding experts and can help you work with your baby to figure out what the problems are and how to solve them.

-Do your research, and find an experienced provider such as a pediatric ear, nose, and throat specialist (ENT).
+Do your research, and find an experienced provider, such as a paediatric ear, nose and throat specialist (ENT).
 You can also work with your IBCLC for a thorough assessment of the full clinical picture.

 What evidence supports surgical treatment of lip ties?